 Matt Turner was born on February 18, 1967 in Lexington, Ky. and made his debut with the Florida Marlins in 1993.
 Turner played two seasons in the league had an era of 2.79.
 Turner passed away on January 27, 2019.

-Milt Welch was born on July 26, 1924 in Farmersville, Ill. and made his debut on June 5, 1945 with the Detroit Tigers.
-Welch is part of the more than 1,400 players who appeared in exactly one Major League game.
-Welch passed away on February 9, 2019.
+Milt Welch was born on July 26, 1924 in Farmersville, Ill. and made his debut on June 5, 1945 with the Detroit Tigers, eventually becoming part of the more than 1,400 players who appeared in exactly one Major League game.
+Welch passed away on February 9, 2019 in Eugene, Ore.